-The School Health Research Network (SHRN) was the first national network of its kind in the world.
-It brings together schools in Wales with academic researchers, policy-makers and practitioners from health, education and social care to promote an evidence informed approach to improving young people’s health and wellbeing in the school setting.
+The School Health Research Network (SHRN), established in 2013, was the first national network of its kind in the world.
+It brings together schools in Wales with academic researchers, policy-makers and practitioners from health, education and social care to promote an evidence informed approach to improving young people’s health and well-being in the school setting.

 SHRN is a partnership between Welsh Government (Health and Education), Public Health Wales (PHW), Cancer Research UK and WISERD (Wales Institute of Social and Economic Research and Data).
 It is led by the Centre for Development, Evaluation, Complexity and Implementation in Public Health Improvement (DECIPHer) at Cardiff University.
 This partnership facilitates strategic alignment of policy, research and practice agendas.

-Secondary schools in the network complete a bilingual, electronic Student Health and Wellbeing Survey every two years.
+Mainstream primary and secondary schools in the network complete a bilingual, electronic SHRN Student Health and Well-being Survey Student Health and Well-being Survey every two years.
 The survey is based on the World Health Organization’s collaborative Health Behaviour of School-aged Children (HBSC) Survey to allow integration of the two surveys every four years.
 Student data collection routinely includes around 70% of 11-16 year olds attending mainstream secondary schools in Wales.
-It is accompanied by a School Environment Questionnaire, which allows relationships between school policies and practices and student health outcomes to be investigated.
-Suitable approaches and measures are being piloted in primary schools.
+It is accompanied by The SHRN School Environment Questionnaire, which allows relationships between school policies and practices and student health outcomes to be investigated.

 Access SHRN data